syntest-framework/syntest-framework/plugins/plugin-core-event-listener-graphing/README.md

-# Graphing plugin for the SynTest Core.
+# Graphing plugin for the SynTest Framework.